I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 aws s3 cp cloudwatch.txt s3://${BUCKET_NAME}/documents/

-Let's execute direct ingestion with the clientToken specified.
+Let's execute a direct ingestion with a specified clientToken.

 aws bedrock-agent ingest-knowledge-base-documents \